2022 Alcan Regulations

 defined in the route book.

-MTC's purpose is to account for all teams, disseminate new
+this is to account for all teams, disseminate new information,

 1 point per second early or late, maximum penalty is 60 per